eduardz1/Master-Thesis/chapters/theory.typ

     end do
     ```,
   ),
-  caption: [Comparison of the `do concurrent` construct with OpenMP and OpenACC directives.]
+  caption: [Comparison of the `do concurrent` construct with OpenMP and OpenACC directives.
+As we can see, collapsing loops is done automatically using a special syntax to declare all loop iteration indexes inline.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },